cpacker/MemGPT/CONTRIBUTING.md

 ```
 pytest -s tests
 ```

+## 4. Adding new dependencies
+If you need to add a new dependency to MemGPT, please add the package via `poetry add <PACKAGE_NAME>`.
+This will update the `pyproject.toml` file and `poetry.lock` files.
+If the dependency does not need to be installed by all users, make sure to mark the dependency as optional in the `pyproject.toml` file and if needed, create a new extra under `[tool.poetry.extras]`.

 ### Creating new tests
 If you added a major feature change, please add new tests in the `tests/` directory.